prebid/prebid.github.io/dev-docs/modules/userId.md

 Use the optional `bidders` parameter to define an array of bidder codes to which this user ID may be sent.

-In this example the SharedId sub adapter is only allowed to be sent to the Rubicon adapter.
+In this example the SharedID sub adapter is only allowed to be sent to the Rubicon adapter.
 ```
 userIds: [
   {